programminghistorian/ph-submissions/en/drafts/originals/building-3d-environments-threejs-pt-2.md

 const intersects = raycasterM.intersectObjects( jars.children);	// an array, nearest to camera will be first
 ```

-The line of code above should be **changed** to the following:
+The line of code should be **changed** to the following:

 ```
 const intersects = raycasterM.intersectObjects( tori.children);
 ```

-Save and check that the mouse click and panel change now work on tori (as opposed to the jars).
+Once you have saved, check that the mouse click and panel change now work on tori (as opposed to the jars).

 ### Drag Controls: Enabling Jar Movement